 global.external_labels configuration block to identify the role of a given Prometheus instance.

 A typical configuration uses the label name “replica” with whatever value you choose.
 For example, you might set up the following in Prometheus’s configuration file:

 global: external_labels: region: eu-west monitor: infrastructure replica: A # ...

 In a Kubernetes stateful deployment, the replica label can also be the pod name.

-replica as the label we want to enable deduplication to occur on:
+replica as the label we want to enable deduplication on:

-SRV lookup to get all required IPs to communicate with.
+SRV lookup to get all the required IPs it should communicate with.